IronBatman2715/DiscordTS-Bot/README.md

    - `CLIENT_ID` Discord bot client ID (acquired in step 1).

-6. Run `npm ci` to do a clean install of dependencies and generate Prisma client files.
+6. Run `npm i` to install dependencies and generate Prisma client files.

-7. Run `npm run build` to compile the source code for production.
+7. Run `npm run build` to transpile the source code for production.

    - Running this for the first time will generate `config.json` if not present.

+   - **If this is the first time you have run the bot** or **you are updating the source code**, run `npm run commands:register`_after_ transpilation to register all your commands to any and all servers this bot is in.
+You may need to run `npm run commands:resetProd` prior to `npm run commands:register` if some old commands are not being removed (Discord states that their servers can take up to an hour to reflect these changes.
+In experience this takes only a couple minutes).

-   - If you are tight on storage space, delete the `node_modules` folder _after_ running `npm run build`.
-Then, run `npm ci --production` to install only the dependencies needed for production.
+8. With transpilation complete, you can now delete the `node_modules` folder.
+Then, run `npm ci --production` to install only the dependencies needed for production, omitting the dependencies only needed for transpilation/development.

+   - Changing/updating any files other than `.env` or `config.json` will require you to redo steps 6 and 7.

-8. Change the `config.json` file to your liking.
+9. Change the `config.json` file to your liking.
 See information about how you can change it [here](#configuration-file-properties).

-9. **If this is the first time you have run the bot** or **you are updating the source code**, run `npm run commands:register` to register all your commands to any and all servers this bot is in.
-You may need to run `npm run commands:resetProd` prior to `npm run commands:register` if some old commands are not being removed.

 10. Run `npm start` to run the bot!